Strawberries are pretty rich in fiber. They contain 2 grams of fiber per 100g, while a cup provides almost 12% of the recommended daily intake!

 In fact, strawberries have the lowest amount of fiber as compared to other common berries.
 For instance, blueberries and cranberries have a much higher fiber content.

 Strawberries have many other health benefits as well.

 Above all, they’re particularly rich in vitamin C. A serving can provide the recommended daily intake.

 Moreover, strawberries are high in melatonin.
-They contain 1.12 mcg of melatonin per 100 g.
 Melatonin is known as the sleep hormone.
 It regulates the internal circadian rhythm.
 Also, it helps lose weight, as it plays a key role in insulin secretion and regulates glucose.

 Furthermore, strawberries are pretty rich in flavonoids, anthocyanins and phenolic acids.
 These compounds have potent antioxidant properties.
 Actually, strawberry phenolics detox the body, fight oxidative stress, protect and repair DNA damage.
-Hence, they may have a beneficial effect on many common diseases such as cancer, heart disease, type 2 diabetes, obesity and neurodegenerative diseases.[4,5]
+Hence, they may have a beneficial effect on many common diseases.[3,4]

 Even people with certain health issues, such as kidney disease, who should follow a low-potassium diet could eat strawberries.
 They contain moderate amounts of potassium.